myxusera/-Matrix-Calculator/README.md

 # Matrix-Calculator
-Another old project done in July.
-This simple matrix calculator in vanilla Python was my first attemp to OOP.
+Another old project done in July 2020.
+This simple matrix calculator in Python was my first attemp to OOP.